 - CCPG Waiver reimbursements (Note: CCPG only waives enrollment fees; other mandatory fees are not waived.)

-Students will receive a refund in the form of original payment, excluding cash.
-If payment was made by credit card, the refund will be credited back to the credit card used.
-If payment was made by cash or check, the refund check will be mailed to the student’s address of record.
+Students paying by credit or debit card, will have the refund credited back to the card used.
+If payment was made by cash or check, a refund check will be mailed to the student’s mailing address on file with the college.
+Students that were enrolled in a payment plan and become eligible for a refund will have their funds returned to them via check regardless of payment type.
 Students must ensure that their correct mailing address is on file with the Admissions Office.
 Submit a Student Data Change form to Admissions to update your student record.

-Refunds cannot be carried forward for credit to the next semester registration.
+Refunds cannot be carried forward on the student account for credit to the next semester registration.
 Refunds are processed after all fees or obligations owed to the College are met.

 Military Tuition Assistance Refunds